coocos/k8s-k3d-notes/README.md

     }
 ```

 Even if you're not familiar with Flask, this should be rather easy to understand.
-Essentially when we send an HTTP GET request to `/`, the application will return a JSON payload with the network name of the host.
+When the application receives an HTTP GET request to `/`, it will return a JSON payload with the network name of the host.

 ### Containerizing the application